-Unigestion reports on direct engagement activities as part of the investor ESG reporting (see Section A 5 above).
+Unigestion reports on direct engagement activities as part of the investor ESG reporting (see Section A 0 above).

 Unigestion publishes information on proxy voting on its website dedicated to active ownership and provides proxy voting reports to investors for selected investment strategies.
-Further information on proxy voting in 2023 is available in the Sustainability Report 2023.
 In addition, we have recently launched a proxy voting data portal that provides up to the minute voting details, statistics, and rationale on a company-wide or portfolio basis.
 The portal is available at: https://vds.issgovernance.com/vds/#/NzYxNA==